AdobeDocs/workfront.en/help/timesheets/create-and-manage-timesheets/define-hour-types-and-availability.md

 To define the hour types that are available to a user:

 <ol> Click the Main Menu icon in the upper-right corner of Adobe Workfront.
 Click your user avatar in the upper-left corner.
 Click the More menu next to the user name, then click Edit. <note type="note">
   Only a system administrator can edit other users.
-If you have a
-  <span>Plan</span> license, you can edit the hour types on your own profile.
+If you have a Plan license, you can edit the hour types on your own profile.
  </note>
  <li value="4"> <p>In the <span class="bold">Resource Planning</span> section, in the <span class="bold">Available Hour Types</span> drop-down menu, do either of the following, depending on which hour types you want to make available when logging time on a project, task, or issue:</p>
   <ul>